Graphene membranes can make nuclear industry greener

-A team led by Dr Marcelo Lozada-Hidalgo demonstrated fully scalable prototypes of graphene membranes capable of producing heavy water.
+Writing in Nature Communications, a team from the University of Manchester led by Dr. Marcelo Lozada-Hidalgo demonstrated fully scalable prototypes of graphene membranes capable of producing heavy water.

 The research shows that graphene-based membranes could make the production of heavy water more efficient, leading to greener and cheaper nuclear power.

 Producing heavy water which needed by the nuclear industry to generate clean-energy is an expensive process.
 Because of graphene’s unique material properties it has the potential to effectively separate sub-atomic particles making this process more efficient and cost-effective.

 Separating hydrogen isotopes is a huge task for nuclear fission and future fusion plants.
 Thousands of tons of isotopic mixtures are processed every year.
 Yet, producing just 1 kg of heavy water consumes enough energy to power an average American household for an entire year.